Best Practices For Liquor & Cocktails

 Call Drinks

-For those you-call-it’ drinks such as Gin and Tonic, Vodka Soda, and Whisky Ginger, we recommend creating a 2oz pour Unit Size and adding that to each of your liquor Inventory Items.
-Don’t forget to enter a measurement in the ‘Size Quantity Value’ field if you want to track your ounces, milliliters, etc.
+For those ‘you-call-it’ drinks such as Gin & Tonic, Vodka Soda, and Whisky Ginger, we recommend creating a 2 oz pour Unit Size and adding that to each of your liquor Inventory Items.

-• Create Item Modifiers for sodas and mixers.
+• Create Item Modifiers for each mixer.

 Classic Cocktails